aztech-digital/phinject/doc/01-Getting-started.md

 echo $helloWorld->getMessage() .
 PHP_EOL;
 ```

-When you run the `HelloWorld.php`, your code will print:
+When you run the `HelloWorld.php` file, your code will print:

 ```
 Hello DI world !